 After listing the names and calculating the year of birth I was ready to search the Mereworth Parish Registers.
-To my great disappointment, I only found one baptism, Josiah, the son of John and Sarah Bell, baptised 19 February 1845.
-Were these children actually born and baptised elsewhere but had lived at Mereworth most of their lives?
+To my great disappointment, I only found one baptism, Josiah, the son of John and Sarah Bell, baptized 19 February 1845.
+Were these children actually born and baptized elsewhere but had lived at Mereworth most of their lives?
 What was I missing?

 I continued searching the registers for ‘Billinghurst’ and ‘Bell’ and found the following:-

-⦁ Henry William, son of John and Sarah Billinghurst, baptised 30 Apr 1847
+⦁ Henry William, son of John and Sarah Billinghurst, baptized 30 Apr 1847

-⦁ Frances, daughter of John and Sarah Billinghurst, baptised 9 Mar 1851.
+⦁ Frances, daughter of John and Sarah Billinghurst, baptized 9 Mar 1851.